asimons04/tesseract/README.md

 ### UI
-1. [ ] Add tabbed interface to Settings to de-clutter
+1. [X] Add tabbed interface to Settings to de-clutter
+    - Tabling this for now.
+Reorganized the settings page to make it more compact and removed some options I've defaulted off and plan to remove.
-1. [ ] Combine some settings into same section (e.g display names and show instances)
+1. [X] Combine some settings into same section (e.g display names and show instances)
 1. [ ] Add headings to sidebar sections ("Currently Moderating", "My Subscriptions", etc)
 1. [ ] Make "Communities I'm Moderating" and "Subscribed Communities" lists collapsible in sidebar
 1. [ ] Completely remove the random placeholders
 1. [ ] Make open/close sidebar button sticky (and possibly move it into the bar itself)
 1. [ ] Choose a vote button style and commit; remove unused option and its supporting code
-1. [ ] Add option to open links in new tab/window
+1. [/] Add option to open links in new tab/window

 ### Modlog
 1. [ ] Enhance filtering beyond just community